 - 20. The Council uses Link Treasury Services Limited, (known throughout the rest of this report as Link), as its external treasury management advisors. - 21.
-The Council recognises that responsibility for treasury management decisions remains with the organisation at all times and will ensure that undue reliance is not placed upon the services of our external service providers.
+The Council recognises that responsibility for treasury management decisions always remain with the organisation and will ensure that undue reliance is not placed upon the services of our external service providers.
 All decisions will be undertaken with regards to all available information, including, but not solely, our treasury advisers. - 22.
 It also recognises that there is value in employing external providers of treasury management services in order to acquire access to specialist skills and resources.
 The Council will ensure that the terms of their appointment and the methods by which their value will be assessed are properly agreed and documented and subjected to regular review.

-The Capital Programme Prudential Indicators 2023/24 - 2026/27
+The Capital Programme Prudential Indicators 2024/25 - 2027/28